MaciejFigat/digitalCV/README.md

 _Prior IT career change_

 **Project Manager** at Batex Instal Projekt _2012-2020_ <br>
 BIP operates throughout Poland.
-It specializes in designing and installation of AC and ventilation systems of hightened health and security standards.
+It specializes in designing and installation of AC and ventilation systems of heightened health and security standards.
 Particularly hospitals, clean rooms and controlled premises. <br>

 *Responsibilities include:*
 - Developing detailed project management plans in order to track progress